reflectoring/reflectoring.github.io/content/blog/2024/2024-05-05-spring-cloud-aws-s3.md

         bucket-name: ${AWS_S3_BUCKET_NAME}
 ```

 This setup allows us to externalize the bucket name attribute and easily access it in our code.
-The created class `AwsS3BucketProperties` can be extended in future, if additional S3-related attributes are needed by our application.
+The created class `AwsS3BucketProperties` can be extended later on, if additional S3 related attributes are needed by our application.

 ## Interacting with S3 Bucket